 In July 2009, the Provincial Government reached an agreement with the Fish Food and Allied Workers (FFAW) and Association of Seafood Producers (ASP) regarding the long-term development of the fishing industry in the province.
 The parties have agreed to a memorandum of understanding (MOU) that provides a plan for addressing the long-term structural issues in the province’s fishing industry.
 This plan will also contribute to efforts in making the industry more economically viable and internationally competitive.

 To address a number of challenges being facing the seafood processing sector, including seasonality and overcapacity, the Province has further strengthened its seafood processing policy framework.
 This work included changes to its fish processing policies and the role of the Fish Processing Licensing Board and will help reduce capacity and increase regional and corporate consolidation.
 Over the longer term, these measures should increase the industry’s viability and competitiveness by gradually reducing both the number of licenses and the amount of capacity.
-Changes to the seafood processing policy framework were announced on October 27, 2008.

 The Newfoundland and Labrador fishing industry is faced with a number of marketing challenges, many of which are beyond the industry’s control.
 In recent years, the industry has had to contend with external factors such as a strong Canadian dollar, trade barriers, increased competition from low-cost producers in under-developed and developing countries, increased purchasing power of retail and food service buyers, and distress selling particularly by undercapitalized firms.